VladBerezovksiy/vladberezovksiy/README.md

-# Hi, my name is Vladyslav!
+# Hi, my name is Vlad!

 ---

 ## :man_technologist: About me:

-QA Automation Engineer with 3 years of experience in building and maintaining automated tests for Web and Mobile applications across E-commerce, Education, and SaaS domains.
-Experienced in working on products from scratch, improving test efficiency, and collaborating with development teams to ensure high-quality product delivery.
+QA Automation Engineer with 3 years of commercial experience in building and maintaining automated tests for Web and Mobile applications across E-commerce, Education, and LegalTech domains.
+Skilled in developing automation projects from the ground up, enhancing test efficiency, and collaborating closely with development teams to ensure high-quality product delivery.
 Strong ability to identify and resolve defects, with a focus on continuous improvement and adopting new technologies 🚀

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>